-Video snippets and engagement
+Video Snippets and Engagement

 If you’ve moved to a digital portfolio in the past few years, you’ve probably embraced the creative side of things.
 Using video snippets of the process and the final look can add a great deal to your portfolio.
-Video keeps people engaged with your content and brings something new to the table.
+The video keeps people engaged with your content and brings something new to the table.

 Instagram is the place to be when it comes to quick tutorials and video snippets (thanks, Boomerang!).
 Take this on as a regular project to spice up your Instagram page.
 Videos are more engaging than photos – although you should keep posting photos, as well.
 This is a very simple way to inspire others and create an engaged following that craves your next post!

-Beware: Don’t mix and match!
+Beware: Don’t Mix and Match!

 Never, ever, ever use your personal Instagram profile as your business account.
 You wouldn’t believe how many people do this – but it can have a negative effect on potential job opportunities!
 It’s completely fine to show your clients a glimpse of your life and let them get to know you through social media.
 However, you still need to separate your personal life from your work life when it comes to social profiles.

-An employer or client doesn’t want to know what you were up to August 17th, 2014 – or any other time, for that matter!
+An employer or client doesn’t want to know what you were up to on August 17th, 2014 – or any other time, for that matter!
 They want to see your makeup artistry and a professional façade that shows how dependable you really are.
 Save the personal posts for your friends and family!